Code behind the WordPress.org Contributor Dashboard.

 Raw activity records stored in wp_wporgcd_events.
 Each event has:

-Status is calculated during profile generation relative to the reference date (the newest event date), not “today”.
+Status is calculated live by each view, relative to the reference date (the newest event date), not “today”.
 This handles delayed imports correctly in case we take more time to import new events.

 All time-based calculations use wporgcd_reference_end_date (stored in wp_options) instead of the current date.
-This is set automatically from MAX(event_created_date) when profile generation starts.
+It’s refreshed from MAX(event_created_date) after each successful event import (see includes/events/import.php).

 This ensures that if you import December events in January, the status calculations use December as “now”, not January.